 - $15,000 of property damage liability (PDL)

-Keep in mind that the minimum amount of liability insurance may satisfy Maryland’s requirements, but it may not be enough.
+Keep in mind that these minimums may satisfy state requirements, but it may not be enough.
 Car accidents can often result in expenses costing tens of thousands of dollars.
 It’s always a good idea to buy as much coverage as you can.
-Otherwise, you could be paying out of pocket.
+Otherwise, you could be paying out of pocket for hospital bills and repairs.

 Uninsured and Underinsured Motorist Coverage (UM and UIM)

-Maryland also requires you to carry UM and UIM on your policy.
-This protects you if you get into an accident with a driver with no or too little coverage.
-Here’s how much you need:
+Drivers must also include UM and UIM coverage on policies.
+This protects you if you get into an accident with a driver with no or too little insurance.
+Here’s how much of this coverage Maryland requires:

 - $30,000 of bodily injury per person